 Location of GHS information on the label

-GHS hazard pictograms, signal word and hazard statements should be located together on the label.
-Competent authority may choose to provide specified layout for the presentation of these and for the precautionary information or allow supplier discretion.
+GHS hazard pictograms, signal words, and hazard statements should be located together on the label.
+The competent authority may choose to provide a specified layout for the presentation of these and for the precautionary information or allow supplier discretion.

-Competent Authority may allow supplemental information to be used on label – in such instances they may also choose where it appears – in any case, it should not impede identification of GHS information
+Competent Authority may allow supplemental information to be used on the label – in such instances, they may also choose where it appears – in any case, it should not impede the identification of GHS information

-Color can be used on other areas of the label besides the pictogram as allowed by competent authorities
+Color can be used on other areas of the label beside the pictogram as allowed by competent authorities

 Labelling of Small Packages